MunaafN/Sahayak-AI/README.md

 ## 🙏 Acknowledgments

-- **Ollama Team** for providing free, local AI capabilities
+- **Google AI Team** for providing excellent Generative AI capabilities
+- **Stability AI** for state-of-the-art image generation
 - **FastAPI** for the excellent Python web framework
 - **React Team** for the powerful frontend library
 - **Indian Education Community** for inspiration and feedback

 ## 📞 Support

+For questions or support, please:
+1. Check the documentation in `docs/` folder
+2. Review setup guides in `config/` folder
-For questions or support, please open an issue on GitHub or contact the maintainers.
+3. Open an issue on GitHub
+4. Contact the maintainers

 ---